chb/i2b2-fhir-cell/README.md

 java7, maven 3, JBoss AS7

-###I2B2 configuration###
+###I2B2 FHIR CELL configuration###

-I2ME2 Cell consumes and stores data from/to i2b2.
-See https://www.i2b2.org/
-Some tables must be created to i2b2 crc schema that are specific for i2me2.
+The cell consumes and stores data from/to i2b2.
+See https://www.i2b2.org/ Some tables must be created to i2b2 crc schema that are specific for i2me2.
 The creation scripts are located in

     src/main/scripts